Pragith/pragith/pragith-net/app/content/blog/2024/2024-05-23-reliable-agents-langgraph.md

 "Try to search 3 times.
 If it fails 3 times, escalate to a human."

 This is no longer "AI Magic."
 It is a State Machine with a probabilistic transition function.
 And state machines are something we know how to debug.

+## What I Would Add

+I would add explicit timeouts for each node.
+A stuck tool should not stall the entire graph.

+I also require a human escalation path for any graph that touches production systems.
+If the agent cannot complete a task, it should fail loudly and deterministically.